OneDrive/onedrive-api-docs/items/move.md

-﻿# Move an Item on OneDrive
+﻿# Move an item on OneDrive
 Changes the parent folder for a OneDrive Item resource.

 This is a special case of the [update](update.md) method.
 You can combine